orb-lang/helm/doc/md/helm/agent/review.md

 and attempting to switch to it inserts a **new** blank round \(for which insert is the only valid status\), and leaving it removes that round, **without** changing the state of the now\-re\-selected following round\.
-Doing this naively would leave us stuck in a loop between "keep" and "insert" \(or "trash" and "insert" when cycling backwards\), so we also maintain a flag indicating whether we just left "insert"\.
+Doing this naively would leave us stuck in a loop between "keep" and "insert" \(or "trash" andinsert" when cycling backwards\), so we also maintain a flag indicating whether
+" we just left "insert"\.
 If this is set and we **would** switch toinsert", we skip over it and go to whatever's next/previous in the order\.

 "
 We use a property insert\_after\_status to indicate where in the order we should